-- Determining whether any of the devices used qualify as medical devices. - Data protection compliance assessing whether health data is collected by publishers or whether this is strictly limited to the local device, ensuring a lawful basis for processing (likely to be consent), ensuring privacy by design, explaining data processing to individuals, implementation of necessary security measures, and retention of necessary information. - Contractual issues between the various suppliers of services and devices.
+- Determining whether any of the devices used qualify as medical devices. - Data protection compliance assessing whether health data is collected by publishers or whether this is strictly limited to the local device, ensuring a lawful basis for processing (likely to be consent), ensuring privacy by design, explaining data processing to individuals, implementation of necessary security measures and retention of necessary information.